gms1/node-sqlite3-orm/README.md

 ## Autoupgrade

-automatically create or upgrade tables and indexes in the database based on the table definitions
+automatically create or upgrade tables and indexes in the database based on your table definitions

 ```TypeScript
 const autoUpgrader = new AutoUpgrader(sqldb);